cmu-hgc-mac/wirebonder_gui/README.md

 # Basics of the GUI

 # Installation instructions:
-Navigate to the directory where you want to keep the GUI code in terminal, then run:

 We recommend running this is a separate conda environment or virtual environment ([See instructions](https://github.com/cmu-hgc-mac/wirebonder_gui/blob/main/README.md#setting-up-environments))